-HE IS LEGEND- few
+HE IS LEGEND- ‘few’

 Even in their earliest days they were too weird for metal, too soft for hardcore, and too heavy for the emo scene that gained mainstream traction and exploded around them.
-I’m sure it used to grate on the band, that they never quite fit in, never quite blew up, but while trends come and go, oddness endures, and apart from a short hiatus a few years back, the Carolina quartet continued on while a great many of their peers faded away.
+I’m sure it used to grate on the band, that they never quite fit in, never quite blew up, but while trends come and go, it seems oddness endures, and, apart from a short hiatus a few years back, the Carolina quartet continued on while a great many of their peers faded away.

-Opener ‘Air Raid’ starts slow, with a shimmering, hazy, hypnotic riff, but soon accelerates, like a fuse has been lit, before blooming to reveal a mammoth chorus, the blast, the payoff.
-And it’s exactly the kind of thing He Is Legend have always done so well- a fusion of slick rock licks (guitar solo!) and punk power, of defined poise and defiant spit and vinegar.
+Opener ‘Air Raid’ starts slow, with a shimmering, hazy, hypnotic riff, but soon accelerates, like a fuse has been lit, before blooming to reveal a mammoth chorus, the blast, the big badaboom, the payoff.
+And it’s exactly the kind of (odd) thing He Is Legend have always done so well- a fusion of slick rock licks (guitar solo!) and punk power, of defined poise and defiant spit and vinegar.
 The gear shift in the final seconds is made for headbanging, the rhythm section are right in the pocket, enforcing the serpentine melodies rather than riding over them, and Schuylar Croom’s husky vocals wrap around the riffs like weeds up a wall.
 At times it sounds like he’s casting a spell.

 The record is top heavy though.
 As things progress the tempo settles and the production seems to flatten, the moments that make your ears prick arrive less often and the Led Zeppelin-inspired jam session stuff increases.
-With repeated listens however, even the loosest stuff finds its way into the blood.
+With repeated listens however, even the loosest stuff works its way into the blood.